Courseware for Licensing Custom Courseware Instructor-Led Training Articles and Tutorials Self-Study Courses About Us

 Step Two: Download the Courseware Viewer

 After you have successfully installed the JRE, you can then download and install the Courseware Viewer.
-We provide two options:
+We provide three options:

 Note: You will need to configure the bin directory of your JRE into your system PATH environment variable to use this manual technique.

 The manual technique involves downloading an archive containing the Courseware Viewer's files.
-To do so, click on one of the links below:
+To do so, click the link below:

 After downloading, please follow these steps to install and test the Courseware Viewer.

-1. Open a command-prompt window or console and change to the directory to which you downloaded the archive.
+1. Open a console and change to the directory to which you downloaded the archive.
 Then unpack the archive to extract the JARs to a directory on your hard disk.
 This directory will act as the installation directory for the Viewer.
-If your computer has Windows installed, WinZip can unpackage the archive.
 If you are using Unix, you can use the "gzip" and "tar" programs to unpackage the archive:

 tar zxvf viewer.tar.gz